Website and Mobile Website Traffic

 The AAM auditor will review the initial draft report you submit and confirm that the metrics and platforms match the details of the original audit quote.

-Once you have worked with your AAM marketing manager to identify and finalize the media components to be included in your Consolidated Media Report, you will be asked to submit a draft of your initial CMR document.
+Once you have worked with your AAM Client Solutions manager to identify and finalize the media components to be included in your Consolidated Media Report, you will be asked to submit a draft of your initial CMR document.
 The auditor will review the initial CMR draft and compare it to the initial quote.
-Your marketing manager will provide an additional quote for any new items not included in your initial CMR submission.
+Your Client Solutions manager will provide an additional quote for any new items not included in your initial CMR submission.

 Phase 2 – Audit Requests

 Once AAM has received your CMR draft, the auditor will make initial requests for audit documentation covering the website data to be included in the report.